Can You Sue Someone if Their Dog Causes You to Have a Car Accident?

 That being said, courts have returned conflicting rulings in cases involving personal injury liability for dog owners.
 For example, in Williams v.
 Hill (1995), the Supreme Court of Alabama ruled that defendant William Hill was not liable for a motorcycle crash caused by his Golden Retriever Buddy Bear because the dog did not have an extensive history of chasing motor vehicles.
 However, in Laylon v.
 Shaver (1992), the Appellate Division of the Supreme Court of New York ruled that defendant James Shaver was liable for a bicycle accident caused by his Doberman Pinscher, because Shaver was negligent in allowing the dog to roam freely.

 Ultimately, it is impossible to determine whether you have an injury claim without personally examining the details unique to your case.
 If you crashed your car to avoid hitting another person’s dog, you may have a right to compensation for your income losses, medical bills, and other losses resulting from the collision.
-Call an Oklahoma City personal injury attorney at Hasbrook & Hasbrook at (405) 698-3040 right away to set up a free legal consultation.
+Call us today at Hasbrook & Hasbrook at (405) 698-3040 right away to set up a free legal consultation.